maltelligence/maltelligence/README.md

    VT_APIKEY=
 ```

-   If you have subscription in [tcpiputils.com](http://www.tcpiputils.com/premium-access) Premium account for AS Number query,
+   If you have API key in [passivedns.mnemonic.no](http://passivedns.mnemonic.no) for passivedns query,

 ``` sh
    MN_APIKEY=